Blog

 The following example illustrates how discussing the details of your testing plan with the FDA can help you avoid requests for additional information and retesting.
 Many of the surgical mask companies that submitted devices during the Covid-19 pandemic found that the FDA had changed the sample size requirements, and they were now requiring three non-consecutive lots with a 4% AQL sample size calculation.
 If the company made a lot of 50,000 masks, they would be forced to sample a large number of masks, while a lot size of 250 masks allowed the company to sample the minimum sample size of 32 masks.

 If the regulatory pathway for your device is unclear, you might start with the submission of a 513(g) submission during the first phase of design and development.
 After you have written confirmation of the correct regulatory pathway from the FDA, you can submit a pre-submission meeting request to the FDA.
 If the pathway for your device is a De Novo Classification Request, you might have a preliminary pre-submission meeting to get an agreement with the FDA regarding which recognized standards should be applied as Special Controls for your device.
 While waiting 70+ days for your pre-submission meeting with the FDA, you can obtain quotes from testing labs and prepare draft testing protocols.
-After the presubmission meeting, you can submit a pre-submission supplement that includes detailed testing protocols–including your rationale for selection of test articles, sample size justification, and the acceptance criteria.
+After the presubmission meeting, you can submit a pre-submission supplement that includes detailed testing protocols–including your rationale for the selection of test articles, sample size justification, and the acceptance criteria.

 What quality assurance documentation is required during each phase?

 In addition to testing reports for your verification and validation testing, you will find many other supporting documents you also need to prepare.
 We refer to these supporting documents generically as “quality assurance documentation” because the documents verify that you meet specific customer and regulatory requirements.
 However, the documents should be prepared by the person or people responsible for that portion of your design project.
 For example, every device will need a user manual and draft labeling.
-Even though you will need someone from quality to complete a regulatory checklist to ensure that all of the required symbols and general label content are included, you will also need you an electrical engineer to prepare sections of the manual with EMC labeling requirements from the FDA’s EMC guidance document.
+Even though you will need someone from quality to complete a regulatory checklist to ensure that all of the required symbols and general label content are included, you will also need an electrical engineer to prepare sections of the manual with EMC labeling requirements from the FDA’s EMC guidance document.
 In your submission’s non-clinical performance testing section, you must include human factors documentation in addition to your summative usability testing report.
 For example, you will need a use specification, results of your systematic search of adverse events for use errors, a task analysis, and a Use-Related Risk Analysis (URRA).
 Software and cybersecurity documentation includes several documents beyond the testing reports as well.

 Which procedures do you need to implement during each development phase?